Traveling to Italy for the First Time?

 Important Packing tip for Italy: Don’t forget to pack a power adapter!
 I love this Italy power adapter because it has an outlet AND two USB ports.
 AND it’s less than $15!

 2. Should I Rent A Car in Italy?

-3. Don’t Forget to Validate Your Train Tickets
+3. My Advice on Traveling to Italy: Don’t Forget to Validate Your Train Tickets

-4. In the Summer, Book a Hotel With Air Conditioning
+4. Important Advice for Traveling to Italy in the Summer: Book a Hotel With Air Conditioning

 Unlike in the US, many hotels in Italy don’t have air conditioning.
 In the summer months, if you’re stuck without AC, the heat indoors can be stifling, especially after a long day of sightseeing.
 When you book your hotel, make sure to specifically check whether or not the room comes with air conditioning.